So What is an RTO?

 Trainers also need to possess the qualifications they teach.
 For example, to teach the CHC30113 Certificate III in Early Childhood Education and Care, the trainer needs to have that qualification (or an eligible equivalent/greater certification) PLUS the TAE40110 Certificate IV in Training and Assessment.

 RTO owners do not need to be qualified trainers (unless they want to deliver and assess accredited vocational training courses).
-Qualifications like the TAE50111 Diploma of Vocational Education and Training or TAE50211 Diploma of Training Design and Development are designed to develop the skills required to run an RTO as an owner or manager.
-They can also be used to pursue a range of training related jobs in RTOs and other organisations with competency-based training needs.
+Qualifications like the Training or TAE50216 Diploma of Training Design and Development are designed to develop the skills required to run an RTO as an owner or manager.
+They can also be used to pursue a range of training-related jobs in RTOs and other organisations with competency-based training needs.

 - Meet the National Standards for RTOs (2015) requirements for training delivery;